joeinman/SerialCPP/README.md

 int main()
 {
-    // Create A SerialCPP Object Using The COM3 Port With A 115200 Baudrate SerialCPP serial("COM3", 115200);
+    // Create A SerialCPP Object Using The COM3 Port With A 115200 Baud Rate SerialCPP::SerialCPP serial("COM3", SerialCPP::BaudRate::BR_115200);

     // Open The Serial Port
     if (!serial.open())